 It seems simple enough to treat a speeding ticket as no big deal.
 Why waste a day, especially a day of paid work, going to court?
 Just sign the citation, write a check or fill in the credit card information, mail back the summons, and get on with your life.
 Why sweat it?

-Fighting a traffic ticket can make sense for many reasons.
+Fighting a speeding ticket in Ohio can make sense for many reasons.
 The best, of course, is that you can show the police officer or state trooper issued the citation in error.
 Beyond that, you might worry about what a conviction will do to your driving record and insurance rates.
-Maybe you have already racked up a couple of tickets over the past couple of months.
+Maybe you have already racked up a couple of speeding tickets over the past couple of months.

 In Ohio, convictions for most moving violations and a few equipment violations carry points.
 Most of them are between 2 points and 4 points.
 The Bureau of Motor Vehicles keeps track of the points on a driver’s record.
 When a person accumulates 12 points within 24 months, the BMV issues a six-month license suspension of your license.

 Pleading down to a lesser offense in court or convincing a judge or prosecutor to dismiss the charge altogether will spare you any points.